 There is no alternative dispute resolution body specialised in maritime mediation.
+Regarding the LACM and CAMC, see above (question 6.1.2).

 6.2 What are the principal advantages of using the national courts, arbitral institutions and other ADR bodies in your jurisdiction?